yuhaoliu94/GP-HME/README.md

 ## EXAMPLES

-Here are two examples to run the GPDT model on regression and classification tasks:
+Here are two examples to run the GPHME model on regression and classification tasks:

 ### REGRESSION
 ```